kleber-swf/deepmerge-json/README.md

 #### $insert

 Use `$insert` to insert indexed elements at their indexes.
-Indexes can be numbers or strings and cannot be less than 0 or `NaN` values.
-Notive that elements change places as you insert them.
+Indexes can be numbers or strings and cannot `NaN` values.
+Notice that elements change places as you insert them.
+Negative numbers insert them to the end of the array.
+See [Array.splice](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice).

+With positive indexes:
 ```js
 const left = [10, 20, 30];
 const right = { $insert: { 0: 100, 2: 200, 10: 400 } };